What Is Talent Sourcing and How Can Small Businesses Do It Better?

 Reach out via email, LinkedIn, or mutual connections.

-Build rapport before discussing job opportunities.
+Build rapport before discussing open roles.

 What is the difference between talent sourcing and recruiting?